Updated March 18, 2021

 What Anxiety Meds Do in Dogs

-Here’s what we expect from anxiety medication: it should produce no visible changes in a dog’s nature except to modify her anxiety.
+Here’s what we expect from a long-term anxiety medication: it should produce no visible changes in a dog’s nature except to modify her anxiety.
 It certainly won’t sedate her in any way.
-If she sleeps more. it’s only because now she can.
+If she sleeps more, it’s only because now she can.

 Behaviour-modifying drugs should be harmless, or we’ll stop them.
-We’ll watch their visible effects, and monitor blood test results to make sure of this, but SSRIs are some of the safest drugs we have.
+We’ll watch their visible effects, and monitor blood test results to make sure of this, but these are some of the safest drugs we have.

-The changes will start to appear in a week and reach full effect after four weeks.
+The effect of fluoxetine will start to appear in a week and reach full effect after four weeks.
 We’ll also use an Adaptil pheromone collar for added benefit even though the effects are mild.
 You could add a Thundershirt or natural remedies too, but I don’t ever see these work on their own.

 Medication Alone Isn’t Enough

 Medication is only half the story though.
 Sometimes I can’t be sure from my one-off assessment in a stressful environment that medication is really the solution.
 Even when I am, I know that on its own medication will do some good, but not enough.
 By blocking anxiety, SSRIs also open a window so that longer-term treatments can work.

 So I always insist on the help of an expert in the area where I’m not.
 Sometimes I won’t even start medication until they agree with me.
 They aren’t all that expensive, they double the benefit of medication, and give a realistic hope that the drugs can be tapered off some day.

 Experts aren’t in the business of telling you what you want to hear, though.
 They will no doubt ask you to do some work.
 They may also find fault with your home environment.